Kirkhill railway station

 Kirkhill railway station is a railway station serving the Kirkhill area of the town of Cambuslang, South Lanarkshire, Greater Glasgow, Scotland.
 The station is managed by ScotRail and is located on the Cathcart Circle Lines.
 This is the least used station on the Newton Branch.

 History

 The station was originally opened as part of the Lanarkshire and Ayrshire Railway on 1 August 1904.
 Kirkhill station was the final station to be opened on the line before it was absorbed into the London, Midland and Scottish Railway in 1923.
 From 1948 until 1997, services were operated by the nationalised British Railways who electrified the route in 1962.

-The station was provided with a Swiss Chalet style building on the tunnel above the east of the station, which was demolished in the late 1990s.
+The station was provided with a Swiss Chalet style building on the tunnel above the east of the station which was demolished.

 Services

 From 1974

 Following the electrification of the West Coast Main Line the basic service was: